 The hospital's agenda and your agenda are not the same.
-My first big surprise after my mother suddenly began showing signs of psychosis, was how quickly the hospital wanted to categorize my mother as "nursing-home ready".
+My first big surprise after my mother suddenly began showing signs of her delirium and dementia, was how quickly the hospital wanted to categorize my mother as "nursing-home ready".
 Even though her symptoms had come suddenly and we were still discovering what was wrong with her, in just two days the hospital discharge planner was phoning trying to gently force me to place mom in any available secure Alzheimer nursing home bed.
 At the second hospital, two hours after mom arrived by ambulance her new doctor phoned me and asked when she was leaving.

 A bed-short and cash-short hospital wasn't interested in waiting around for a woman who was over 80 to improve.
 The hospital's agenda was to get my mother out of that hospital bed and into a nursing home bed (any nursing home bed) as quickly as possible.
 This doesn't make hospitals bad - it is just the reality in which we live.
 Doctors and hospitals are under extreme pressure NOT to place seniors (who are not really going to get better) into acute care beds that are needed for sick or injured.
 This creates an uncomfortable tension between those offering care and receiving it.
 At times it leave hospitals seeming uncaring and even hostile to unknowing families trying to get care for their elderly parents or spouse.